 Now you have a cylinder with two open ends.

 One of the ends will have a finished edge.
 That becomes the bottom of the cloche.
 Take the unfinished edge at the other end and start wiring together to form a dome.
+On the unfinished edge, you will see pieces of chicken wire that can be just wired together (or attached together with baling wire).
+The goal is to create the top of a dome.

 I used the glass cloche as a guide.